tienshen/ml-systems-bench/README.md

 - CoreML EP internally lowers precision as needed
 - Full accelerator offload becomes possible

-The reduced latency we observed in figure 4.1 above is not caused by increased efficiency from FP16, it is caused by all events fallback to CPU except fast-relu operations.
-When we plot CPU vs CoreML in this configuration (static batching, fast-relu, and FP16 precision), we now observe much overlap in performance.
+The reduced latency observed in this configuration is not due to improved CoreML partitioning under FP16, but rather because most operators fall back to CPU execution.
+When plotting CPU vs CoreML in this configuration (static batching, fast-relu, and FP16 precision), we observe much overlap in performance.

 ![FP16 CPU vs CoreML](results/plots/batch_scaling_cpu_vs_coreml.png)